 So, simply put:

 What is mindfulness?
-Focusing your attention on the present moment, and doing so without judgment.
+Focusing your attention on the present moment, and doing so with compassion and without judgment.

 However, that can be easier said than done.
 Let’s move on and discuss the long-held value.

 It’s important to keep in mind that mindfulness is not some lost, ancient, esoteric practice. it’s something that anyone can do at any time.
 While formal meditation itself, for example, can be a great way to cultivate mindfulness (which we’ll briefly touch on later), mindfulness isn’t a ritualized practice, it simply requires a moderate amount of focus and effort.

 That said, research on the importance of mindfulness has long been known and emphasized by various cultures and movements.
 People have asked “what is mindfulness?” for centuries, and even millennia.
 Buddhism, for example, since its earliest days, has focused heavily on the importance of mindfulness.
 Mindfulness is commonly the first listed of the seven factors of enlightenment.
 While there are many versions of mindfulness within Buddhism (of varying complexity), the simple one we’ve described is heavily incorporated.

 Emphasis on mindfulness became common in the West with the rise of nature-focused writers and academics in the early 19th-century, such as Henry David Thoreau, Ralph Waldo Emerson, and Walt Whitman.
 These writers believed that humanity was inherently good, but was liable to be corrupted by materialism.
 Mindfulness was one of the main strategies they developed and advocated to help reconnect with nature and the self.